 Thai Green Chicken Curry is a type of an Asian curry made out of chicken, vegetables, coconut milk and green curry paste.
 Its main characteristic is it’s colour which is uncommon for curries which we usually associate with red or orange colours, the green tint is coming from a blended herbs and spices which includes green chillies, lemongrass, garlic, galangal, shrimp paste, kaffir lime peel, coriander, cumin, turmeric and pepper.
-Traditionally they are made by pounding the ingredients in a mortar and pestle but due to modernization food processors or even ready-made paste are now used.

 - 700g boneless chicken breast or thighs, sliced into bite sized pieces